- swollen lymph glands

 Secondary syphilis is often mistaken for another condition.

 The third stage of syphilis is the latent or hidden stage.
-You will not have any noticeable symptoms in this stage.
+The primary and secondary symptoms disappear and you will not have any noticeable symptoms at this stage.
 However, you will still be infected with syphilis.
 The secondary symptoms could reappear.
 You could also remain in this stage for years before progressing to tertiary syphilis.

 The last stage of infection is tertiary syphilis.
 One-third of people who do not receive treatment for syphilis will enter this stage.
 Tertiary syphilis can occur years or decades after you are infected, and it is very serious.
 Some potential outcomes of tertiary syphilis include:

 If you think you might have syphilis, go to your doctor as soon as possible.
 The doctor will take a blood or urine sample to run tests.
 If a sore is present, your doctor will take a sample from the sore to determine if the syphilis bacteria are present.

 If a doctor suspects that you are having nervous system problems because of tertiary syphilis, you may need a spinal tap.
 During this procedure, your spinal fluid is collected so that your doctor can test for bacteria.

 Since the bacteria can be in your body without you knowing it, doctors will often screen pregnant women for syphilis.
 This is to prevent the fetus from being infected with congenital syphilis.
 Congenital syphilis can cause severe damage in a newborn.
 It can even be fatal.

 Primary and secondary syphilis are easy to treat with a penicillin injection.
 Penicillin is one of the most widely used antibiotics.
 It is usually effective in treating syphilis.
 People that are allergic to penicillin will be treated with a different oral antibiotic, such as tetracycline.